-Always use high quality power supply unit with low ripple voltage.
-Adding large capacitor at the driver input is strongly recommended, but it depends on PSU, wires cross-section and their length.
+Always use a high-quality power supply unit with low ripple voltage.
+Adding a large capacitor at the driver input is strongly recommended, but it depends on PSU, wires cross-section and their length.

-We recommend the use of power cables with cross-section of at least 1,5 mm2.
+We recommend the use of power cables with the cross-section of at least 1.5 mm2.

 The current monitor is 1 V/1 A.